The Important Role of Pharmacy Professionals in Supporting Patients

-The College is committed to supporting and complementing action undertaken by provincial and federal governments and other health system stakeholders to reduce opioid use disorder and prevent overdose and addiction.
-Already, we have focused on ensuring pharmacy professionals have access to educational resources to help them provide the best possible care for their patients.
-These include:
+In all activities related to our Opioid Strategy, the College is committed to supporting and complementing action undertaken by provincial and federal governments and other health system stakeholders to reduce opioid-related harms and prevent overdose and addiction.
+Initiatives and activities undertaken by the College that are aligned with the Opioid Strategy and its strategic priorities include:

-- creating an opioid practice tool as a hub for relevant resources,
+- Creation of an Opioid Practice Tool as a hub for relevant resources

-- educating pharmacy professionals of their obligations related to opioid and narcotic security (e.g. Patch for Patch program),
+- Education of pharmacy professionals on their obligations related to opioid security

 - Guidance on the dispensing of naloxone

-- encouraging inter-professional collaboration between prescribers and dispensers.
+- Encouragement of interprofessional collaboration between prescribers and pharmacy professionals

 A Comprehensive Opioid Strategy

-The strategy, which was developed by the Opioid Task Force, addresses relevant areas of practice, and considers the health and social factors that are related to opioid use disorder.
-The full strategy was approved by College Council at its September 2017 meeting.
+In 2017, the College published an Opioid Strategy for Pharmacy.
+The strategy, which was developed by the Opioid Task Force, addresses relevant areas of practice, and considers the health and social factors that are related to problematic opioid use.
+The full strategy was approved by College Board (Council) at its September 2017 meeting.

 This strategy supports the College in meeting its mandate to serve and protect the public’s interest by: